 The Joint Engineering School with Southwest Jiaotong University (SWJTU) is a flagship partnership for delivering world-class teaching and research.
 Based in Chengdu, it offers a unique UK-Chinese engineering curriculum and is the first overseas school to be set up by the University of Leeds.

-Launched in September 2016, it is recruiting 1200 of the brightest high school students in China over four years, enabling both institutions to collaboratively develop academic and industry leaders of the future.
+Launched in September 2016, it annually recruits around 300 of the brightest high school students in China, enabling both institutions to collaboratively develop academic and industry leaders of the future.

 This partnership will cultivate global talent and build strong connections between the UK, China and other parts of the world, addressing future skills requirements and opening up new research opportunities.